Date and time functions

 format](/docs/reference/sql/where#native-timestamp-format).

-- converts string to date
+to_date(string, format) - converts string to date by using the supplied

-to extract the value.
+format to extract the value.

-using the format definition passed as an
+Will convert a string to date using the format definition passed as an

-definition does not match the string
+argument.
+When the format definition does not match the string input, the

-result will be null
+result will be null.

 For more information about recognized timestamp formats, see the date and timestamp format section.